gth/pi5dashcam/README.md

 # Likely Obstacles
 Generally expecting a few challenges, not least of which is just handling all the video.
-* If I run 2 x webcams, both j5s will appear as "j5" devices; possible performance contention, difficulty separating them
+* 2x J5 webcams will both appear as "j5" devices; possible performance/contention, etc.
 * Monitor may power itself from Pi (vehicle accessories being preferable, thus auto-on/off when engine is running)
 * Monitor on/off cycling may affect video output; scripts may need to handle this and reset layout, etc.
-* Some drivers may expect Pi OS with Desktop, which I'd like to avoid (no need for it, really)
+* Some drivers may expect Pi OS with Desktop vs. general preference for a lean system

 # Future goals
 Optimistically, assuming the basic functionality is achieved: